 As you can see, there are a number of years before you can no longer receive support for your Cisco UCS 6200 Fabric Interconnects.
 While this means do not panic, it also means we need to start planning, especially if we are about to deploy a new environment with Cisco UCS 6200 Fabric Interconnects.

-Why People Are Sad Over the End of the Cisco UCS 6200 Fabric Interconnects
+Why People Are Sad Over the End of Life for Cisco UCS 6200 Fabric Interconnects

 People are a little sad over the end of the Cisco UCS 6200 series, especially the Cisco UCS 6296 Fabric Interconnect?
 Why?
 This particular 6200 series model is so much more dense than the Cisco UCS 6300 and Cisco UCS 6400 Fabric Interconnects of today.